Downloads

 the Spontaneous Virtual Networks (SpoVNet) architecture.
 It aims

-to ease the development of fexible, adaptive, and spontaneous
+to ease the development of flexible, adaptive, and spontaneous

 overlay-based